Events

-I'm organizing, speaking, and lurking at in-person and remote events (a lot online and Barcelona at the moment).
+I'm organizing, speaking, and lurking at in-person and remote events (online and Β in Barcelona).

 Live Streaming Code